 Program resources are scarce in Aitkin County.
-The juvenile agent refers to neighboring counties for chemical dependency treatment.
-Some of these programs include: Destiny By Choice, Ron Brusven, Independent Counselor, PORT, Northern Pines, Nystroms, Maple Lake, Recovery Plus, Avalon, and North Homes.
-In addition, other programs include the following:
+The juvenile agent refers to other counties for chemical dependency treatment.
+Some of these programs include: Ron Brusven, Independent Counselor; Northern Pines; Nystroms; Maple Lake; and Recovery Plus.
+In addition, some detention or non-secure facilities offer chemical dependency and/or mental health services.

-Program Description 3 rd Millennium Online offender education courses for alcohol violations, misdemeanor drug violations and shoplifting violations.
-Tobacco classes will be available soon.
-Alcohol and Drug Testing Juveniles ordered by the Court will have drug and alcohol testing at no cost to the juvenile.
-AEOA and Aitkin Workforce Center A work program through the government that can offer employment for juveniles and GED program.
-Aitkin County Area Restorative Justice Juveniles referred to this program participate in mediation with the victim.
-See description above.
+Program Description 3 rd Millennium Online offender education courses for alcohol violations, misdemeanor drug violations, shoplifting violations and tobacco classes are available.
+Alcohol and Drug Juveniles ordered by the Court will have drug and alcohol testing at no cost Testing to the juvenile.
+AEOA and Aitkin A work program through the government that can offer employment for Workforce Center juveniles and GED program.
+Aitkin County Area Juveniles referred to this program participate in mediation with the victim.
+Restorative Justice See description above.
 Alive at 25 This is a driver education course.
 CORE Provides juvenile sex offender treatment with active agent involvement.
-Crossroad Juvenile Referrals This is an intense six-hour drug and alcohol education program for first-time offenders.
-Family Group Decision Making Conference The family and support persons of the juvenile meet to identify a child's needs and sets up supports for those needs.
-In-Home Family Counseling In-home counseling with the juvenile and the parents focused on appropriate rules and consequences in the home.
-Northern Pines Children's Mental Health This program provides contracted mental health services and housed within the Aitkin High School.
-Psychological Services Monthly an on-site Doctor provides diagnostic assessments for juveniles referred by probation, the Court and/or social services.
-The cost is covered by Aitkin County Health and Human Services.
+Family Group Decision The family and support persons of the juvenile meet to identify a child's Making Conference needs and sets up supports for those needs.
+In-Home Family In-home counseling with the juvenile and the parents focused on appropriate Counseling rules and consequences in the home.
+Northern Pines This program provides contracted mental health services and housed within Children's Mental the Aitkin High School.
+Similar programs existing in McGregor and Hill city Health schools.
+Diagnostic Assessment Monthly an on-site Doctor provides diagnostic assessments for juveniles referred by probation, the Court and/or social services.
+The cost is covered by Aitkin County Health and Human Services. of Themir County Health and Human Services.